maxlath/wikibase-sdk/README.md

 **Design constraints**

-* `wikidata-sdk` should stay "small" and dependency-free, so that a web application can include it in its bundle without paying a too high cost for it.
+* `wikibase-sdk` should stay "small" and dependency-free, so that a web application can include it in its bundle without paying a too high cost for it.
 A consequence is that the lib generates URLs where other libs would integrate doing the request and parsing it's response.
 But that actually feels quite right to do this way: simply generating the URLs let's users free to handle requests as they like (with callbacks, promises, async/await, whatever!)
-* Therefore, it should focus on providing basic, general helper functions most application working with Wikidata would need.
+* Therefore, it should focus on providing basic, general helper functions most application working with a Wikibase instance would need.
-* Edition operations should go into [wikidata-edit](https://github.com/maxlath/wikidata-edit) as it involves working with Wikidata credentials/tokens.
+* Write operations should go into [wikibase-edit](https://github.com/maxlath/wikibase-edit) as it involves working with Wikibase credentials/tokens.
-* General command-line interface tools should go to [wikidata-cli](https://github.com/maxlath/wikidata-cli), very specific ones — [`wikidata-filter`, `import-wikidata-dump-to-couchdb`, and alikes](#see-also) — should get their own modules.
+* General command-line interface tools should go to [wikibase-cli](https://github.com/maxlath/wikibase-cli), very specific ones — [`wikidata-filter`, `import-wikidata-dump-to-couchdb`, and alikes](#see-also) — should get their own modules.

 ## Donate
 We are developing and maintaining tools to work with Wikidata from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
 Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
 PS: love".
 [Donate](https://liberapay.com/WikidataJS)

 ## See Also
-* [wikidata-edit](https://github.com/maxlath/wikidata-edit): Edit Wikidata from NodeJS
+* [wikibase-edit](https://github.com/maxlath/wikibase-edit): Edit a Wikibase instance from NodeJS
-* [wikidata-cli](https://github.com/maxlath/wikidata-cli): The command-line interface to Wikidata
+* [wikibase-cli](https://github.com/maxlath/wikibase-cli): The command-line interface to Wikibase instances
 * [wikidata-filter](https://github.com/maxlath/wikidata-filter): A command-line tool to filter a Wikidata dump by claim
 * [wikidata-subset-search-engine](https://github.com/inventaire/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
 * [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy): Command-line tool to extract taxonomies from Wikidata